vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

-# Virtual Container Host Deployment Options
+# VCH Deployment Options

-The command line utility for vSphere Integrated Containers Engine, `vic-machine`, provides a `create` command with options that allow you to customize the deployment of virtual container hosts to correspond to your vSphere environment.
+The command line utility for vSphere Integrated Containers Engine, `vic-machine`, provides a `create` command with options that allow you to customize the deployment of virtual container hosts (VCHs) to correspond to your vSphere environment.

 - [vSphere Target Options](#vsphere)
 - [Security Options](#security)